Kiruhura District: Location

 Kiruhura District is bordered by Kamwenge District and Kyegegwa District to the north, Sembabule District to the north-east, Lyantonde District to the east, Rakai District to the south-east, Isingiro District to the south, Mbarara District to the south-west and Ibanda District to the north-west.
 The district headquarters are approximately 65 km, by road, northeast of Mbarara, the largest town in the Ankole sub-region.
 The coordinates of the district are:-0.2101960, 30.8390492.

 Ankole sub-region

 The district is part of the larger Ankole sub-region.
 That sub-region is coterminous with the Ankole Kingdom, which is constitutionally recognized but non-functional as of May 2011.
 The sub-region was home to an estimated population of 10,577,900 million as of 2020, according to the national census conducted that year.

 Overview

 The country home of the current Uganda President Yoweri Museveni is in Rwakitura, Nyabushozi County, in Kiruhura District.
 The Rwakitura home functions like an upcountry State House when the president is visiting.

 Population

-The 1991 national population census put the district population at about 140,950.
+The 1991 national census put the district population at about 140,950.
 In 2002, the national census estimated the population at 212,220, with an estimated annual growth rate of 3 percent.
 In 2012, the population was estimated at 300,800.